music-encoding/guidelines/_guidelines-v3/01-shared/04-sharedCommonAttributes.md

 The **@xml:id** attribute may take values similar to the following:

-{% include plainExample.html example="examples/shared/shared-sample014.xml" valid="true" version=page.version %}
+{% include mei example="shared/shared-sample014.xml" valid="true" %}
 This is an example of an incorrectly-formulated **@xml:id** value:

-{% include plainExample.html example="examples/shared/shared-sample015.xml" valid="false" version=page.version %}
+{% include mei example="shared/shared-sample015.xml" valid="false" %}
 The **@label** and **@n** attributes both serve a labeling function; however, they differ in the values they allow.
 The **@n** attribute must be a single token, while **@label** may contain a string value that includes spaces.
 This makes **@label** useful for the capture of free-text labels, but a name or number specified with **@n** may be easier to process.

-{% include plainExample.html example="examples/shared/shared-sample016.xml" valid="true" version=page.version %}
+{% include mei example="shared/shared-sample016.xml" valid="true" %}
 When a reference to an external entity is not a complete URI, the **@xml:base** attribute can record a value against which it can be resolved into a complete, or absolute, location.

-{% include plainExample.html example="examples/shared/shared-sample017.xml" valid="true" version=page.version %}
+{% include mei example="shared/shared-sample017.xml" valid="true" %}
 The value of **@xml:base** can be inherited from an ancestor.
 In the following example, the values of the graphic elements' **@target** attribute can be completed by the xml:base value specified for the {% include link elem="facsimile" %} element:

-{% include plainExample.html example="examples/shared/shared-sample018.xml" valid="true" version=page.version %}
+{% include mei example="shared/shared-sample018.xml" valid="true" %}
 See [http://www.w3.org/TR/xmlbase/](http://www.w3.org/TR/xmlbase/){:.link_ref} for more details on xml:base.